 - Not having a regular cadence of communication: This could lead to changes in the customer’s scope due to organizational changes that may have been missed from their end.

-Acing the human aspects of onboarding
+Acing the human aspects of customer onboarding

 The three skills a good CSM needs: